shaik1002/biggitlabbomb/doc/user/packages/npm_registry/index.md

 You can install a package from a GitLab project, group, or instance:

-- **Instance**: Use when you have many npm packages in different GitLab groups or in their own namespace.
+- **Instance-level**: Use when you have many npm packages in different GitLab groups or in their own namespace.
-- **Group**: Use when you have many npm packages in different projects in the same GitLab group.
+- **Group-level**: Use when you have many npm packages in different projects in the same GitLab group.
-- **Project**: Use when you have few npm packages and they are not in the same GitLab group.
+- **Project-level**: Use when you have few npm packages and they are not in the same GitLab group.

 ### Authenticate to the package registry

 You must authenticate to the package registry to install a package from a private project or a private group.
 No authentication is needed if the project or the group is public.
-If the project is internal, you must be a registered user on the GitLab instance.
-An anonymous user cannot pull packages from an internal project.

 To authenticate with `npm`: